workflows-sh/aws-ecs-fargate/README.md

 ## Learn more

-- Read the manual at: https://cto.ai/docs#
+- Read the manual on our [Docs](https://cto.ai/docs)

 ---

+## Other questions?

+Check out our [FAQ](https://cto.ai/docs/faq), send us an [email](https://cto.ai/docs/contact-support), or open an issue with your question.
+We'd love to hear from you!

 ## License